jericson/jericson.github.io/_posts/2022-05-23-community_product.md

 answer questions for no
 compensation](https://jlericson.com/2016/07/13/QA_economics.html) and
-how you can visit a foreign country without a guidebook.[^3] Communities that taps into that fundamental desire provide value to companies that happen to be in it's ecosystem.
+how you can visit a foreign country without a guidebook.[^3] Communities that tap into that fundamental desire provide value to companies that happen to be in the same ecosystem.
 Unfortunately, that benefit can be difficult to measure directly.

 Ideally, I'd like to work with companies that start a community as